Study dentistry

 Alternatives to studying dentistry

-There are alternatives for those who are interested in oral and dental health but do not want to or cannot follow the traditional route of studying dentistry.
+There are alternatives for those who are interested in oral health and teeth but do not want to or cannot follow the traditional route of studying dentistry.

 Degrees in dental hygiene or dental technology offer practical work with patient contact without the need for a licence to practise dentistry.
 Furthermore, a degree in health sciences or biomedicine with a focus on oral health opens up exciting career paths in research and development.
 A Master's degree in healthcare management or similar specialisms also qualifies graduates for management and administrative roles in the healthcare sector, especially in dental facilities.
 These alternatives can lead to specialised and equally fulfilling career paths.